mojtabaesl/quick-quills/README.md

 <img src="./images/Dashboard.png"/>
 <img src="./images/Assets.png"/>

-## Tech Stack

-`nx`, `react-query`, `nextjs`, `express`, `json-server`, `cypress`

 ## Bad Practices

 Some of bad practices that I followed intentionally:

-- Large and not feature-specific git commits
+- Large and not feature-specific git commits.
-- Not writing tests (because of time pressure)
+- Not writing tests (because of time pressure).
-- Some DRY violations
+- Some DRY violations.
-- Not having CI (because of time pressure)
+- Not having CI (because of time pressure).
-- Naming inconsistency (because I didn't write the Glossary at first)
+- Naming inconsistency (because I didn't write the Glossary at first).
-- UX violations (after book deletion user should see a message that book has been deleted, ...)
+- UX violations (after book deletion user should see a message that book has been deleted, ...).
 - Not being responsive.
 I recommend to use this dashboard in a Full HD displays.
+- Not completely internationalized.